We are grateful for your continued donations of small, clean items of recycling for our STEM area

 Other areas of the curriculum

-In PE we have learned some more Scottish Country dance steps and we can dance the whole of the ‘Circassian circle’
+In PE we have learned some Scottish Country dance steps and we are building towards being able to dance the ‘Flying Scotsman’ in sets .

 Many of our learners recognise the letters/sounds when they see them written down, but find it much harder to recall and write the letter shape for the sound they hear. e.g they can tell me that mop is m – o – p but cannot then write it down – instead saying ‘what does m look like again ?‘ Please help to consolidate your child’s ability to recall the grapheme needed for the sound they can hear.